mat-docs/MA.Streaming.Api.UsageSample/Python/README.md

 The example will read packets for an ongoing session, and write the contents to an ATLAS Session.
 If there are no ongoing session, it will wait until a new one starts.
-The example will continuously wait for a live session until stopped.